I've found a dog

 If the animal(s) needs urgent care, it’s best to contact a local vet.
 They will be able to give them a thorough heath check and contact a rescue group on your behalf.
 Click the button below to find a vet near you.

-RSPCA South Australia
+Local council or RSPCA South Australia